lifan0127/ai-research-assistant/README.md

 - "Unable to parse JSON response from chat agent": This is perhaps the most common error which is caused by GPT not following its output format instructions.
 This should be fixed once the parse exception handling logic is introduced into LangChain: https://github.com/hwchase17/langchain/pull/2656.

 - "Agent stopped due to max iterations": For certain questions, the bot will make multiple API calls iteratively for response synthesis.
-Sometimes it may fail to produce an answer before reaching the max iteration.
+Sometimes, it may fail to produce an answer before reaching the max iterations.

 - ZoteroRA tab not in Preferences panel: You may choose the __Advanced__ tab in Preferences and open the __Configuration Editor__ Under Advanced Configuration.
 From there, please search for "zoterora" and then double-click on the "extensions.zotero.zoteroRa.OPENAI_API_KEY" entry to add your OpenAI API Key.